autodebug: Telemetry-Driven Inference Optimization Loop

 Observability as a feedback loop

-Most observability tooling is built assuming a human reads the output. autodebug flips that: the telemetry is a structured feedback signal consumed by an agent, which uses it to generate the next configuration change.
+Most observability tooling is built assuming a human reads the output.
+Graphsignal flips that: the telemetry is a structured feedback context consumed by an agent, which uses it to generate the next configuration change.

 The loop does not require the agent to know the right answer up front.
 It requires the telemetry to be specific enough that the agent can identify what changed, what the effect was, and what to try next.
 That is a different bar than dashboards built for human monitoring - and it is one that inference-time profiling data meets well.